david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 **Exercise 3: Object Detection (Vehicles with multiple models)**

-As mentioned in the previous exercise, it's possible to chain models together and use the output of an initial object detection model as input of additional models.
+As mentioned in the previous exercise, it's possible to chain models together and use the output of an initial object detection model as input for additional models.

-The following exercise expects the use of the `security_barrier_camera_demo`.
+The following exercise uses the `security_barrier_camera_demo`.

-Steps to complete:
+Steps:
 1. Find and download a model that supports vehicle detection.
 2. Find and download a video that contains cars to be detected.
 3. Run the `security_barrier_camera_demo` and check that vehicles are detected.
 4. Choose at least one additional model (such as attribute recognition), and run the application, now using the initial model plus the new one.
-5. OPTIONAL: Run the demo with vehicle detection (primary), plus attribute recognition and license plate recognition.
+5. **OPTIONAL:** Run the demo with vehicle detection as the primary, plus attribute recognition and license plate recognition.

 </details>

 <details>
     <summary>Exercise 4: Object Detection (YOLO v3)</summary>

-**Exercise 4: Object Detection (YOLO v3)**
+**Exercise 4: Object Detection (YOLO* v3)**

 This demo draws bounding boxes around detected objects.
 The class of objects detected depends on the model, but it’s often 1000 categories.

-The YOLO topology is a very popular one because it offers both accuracy and performance.
-Intel does not provide any YOLO models in IR format, so you'll need to find a suitable model to download, convert it with the Model Optimizer, and then run it through the Inference Engine.
+The YOLO* topology is very popular because it offers both accuracy and performance.
+Intel® does not provide any YOLO* models in IR format, so you'll need to find a suitable model to download, convert it with the Model Optimizer, then run it through the Inference Engine.

-Different sample applications are used for SSD and YOLO models because the output format of YOLO is different than the output format for SSD.
+Different sample applications are used for SSD* and YOLO* models because they have different output formats.
 The same application could support both, but in these samples they’re kept separate for simplicity.
-Different versions of YOLO have slightly different output.
-This sample only supports the most recent version, YOLO V3.
+Different versions of YOLO* have slightly different output.
+This sample only supports the most recent version, YOLO* V3.

 ## Additional Resources